MasoniteFramework/docs/sessions.md

 The Session features are adding to the framework though the `SessionProvider` Service Provider.
 This provider needs to be between the `AppProvider` and the `RouteProvider`.
 For Masonite 1.5+, this provider is already available for you.

+It's important to note that the Session will default to the `memory` driver.
+This means that

 ## Getting Started

 There are a two ideas behind sessions.
 There is **session data** and **flash data**.
 Session data is any data that is persistent for the duration of the session and flash data is data that is only persisted on the next request.
 Flash data is useful for showing things like success or warning messages after a redirection.